Andrew Vaughn Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.61 team ERA ranks first across all MLB pitching staffs.
+- The Braves have the top team ERA among all league pitching staffs (3.64).

-- Braves pitchers combine to surrender 93 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to give up 94 home runs (one per game), the second-fewest in the league.

-- In his last appearance on Saturday, the righty went 6 1/3 scoreless innings against the Tampa Bay Rays while surrendering four hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the lefty tossed one inning against the Tampa Bay Rays, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.